-In this review of DistroKid, we’ll go over their features, pros, cons, and ultimately find out if DistroKid is still the easiest (and best) way to get your music on streaming services and stores.
+In this review of DistroKid, we’ll go over its features, pros, and cons, and ultimately find out if DistroKid is still the easiest (and best) way to get your music on streaming services and stores.

-DistroKid is a great music distributor because, for a small annual fee, you get fast unlimited song uploads while getting to keep 100% of your income.
+DistroKid is a great music distributor because you get fast unlimited song uploads and the ability to set a release date while getting to keep 100% of your income for a small annual fee.

 When DistroKid first showed up in 2013, they really turned heads with their business model of offering unlimited uploads without taking any percentages.
 Today, they are one of the most popular music distributors on the market.